 The best time to thin your apple tree is after the "June drop."
 When you see the ground beneath your apple tree littered with small fruit, you'll know that the June drop is underway.
 Sweep up and toss the dropped fruit, and, when the slows dramatically or stops, you'll know it's time to hand thin the remaining apples on the tree.

 A Question About Apples

 How to Thin an Apple Tree

-To thin fruit from an apple tree by hand, start by looking for the clusters of apples on your tree.
+To begin, start by looking for the clusters of apples on your tree.
 A cluster is usually made up of one big apple in the center, surrounded by smaller apples that grow to the side.
-Ideally, you want to keep the big center apple, but in the backyard environment, this is not always possible due to backyard pests.
+Ideally, you want to keep just the big center apple, but in the backyard environment this is not always possible, due to a variety of reasons.
 So within the clusters, you will remove:

 - Apples that are obviously infested by wasps or other pests;

 - Rotten apples or those half-eaten by animals;

 - Apples growing to the side of the one central apple;